MShahbazh/Log-Analyzer/README.md

 # Log Analyzer

 A Simple CLI based log Analyzer.
 It accepts a server log file as input and handles corrupted/damaged lines, parses multiple timestamps and response time formats.
-It then produces a per line result file `Lines_Result.txt`.
+It then produces a per line result file `Lines_Result.txt` along with `Report.txt` which contains report/summary of log file.
 JSON format log lines are also supported

 ## Repo Structure
 root
 ├── scripts
-│   └── generation.py
+│   └── generation.py    # Generates a test log file with all edge cases
 ├── test_logs
-│   ├── file.log
-│   └── Lines_Result.txt
+│   └── file.log         # Sample log file produced by generation.py which is used for testing
-├── main.py
+├── main.py              # Entry point of Analyzer
+├── Lines_Result.txt     # Contains the result status of valid or invaid logs along with collected information if valid
+├── report.txt           # Contains Full Summary
-├── ANSWERS.md
+├── ANSWERS.md           # Submission answers
 └── README.md

 ## Requirements